CenterDenmark/elexia-datamodel/guides/data provider/transformation_endpoints_guide.md

 In the Swagger documentation, all fields for entities are displayed.
 However, it is not necessary to include all fields when posting data if they are not relevant.
 For example, if a `Device` does not have a specific location, the `Location` object may be omitted.

-For fields within objects, refer to this guide to determine which fields are required.
+For fields within objects, refer to [this guide](/documentation.md) to determine which fields are required.
+If on intends to not deliver values for an optional fields then that fiels should be left out of the json object rather than being delivered as NULL.

 **Note**: In the current version, the __type__ field must always be provided.
 However, in future versions, this will no longer be mandatory except for `Device` entities.